tinyheero/BICG-2016/copy_number/content/lab.md

 Create an output directory for oncosnp.
 Run OncoSNP using the script provided.

-We will run OncoSNP in the background since it is slow.
+We will run OncoSNP only on chromosome 21 since it can take awhile for the whole genome.
 While it goes we can take a few more minutes to study the script for launching it.
-Please ask questions.
+Please feel free to ask questions.

 ```
 bash scripts/run_oncosnp.sh results/oncosnp/batch-file.txt results/oncosnp &